Boosting the Local Invariance for Better Adversarial Transferability: Parameter Settings

 \section{Parameter Settings}

 In this section, we provide the detailed parameter settings for the baseline attacks employed in our work.
 These settings are consistent with the corresponding papers to ensure fair and comprehensive evaluations.
-Below, we delineate the hyperparameters for each category of baseline methods in Tab.~\ref{tab:parameters1}.
-All defense models are pre-trained on the ImageNet dataset and evaluated on a single model.
-AT and HGD adopt the official models provided in the corresponding papers.
-RS utilizes the defense model ResNet-50 with a noise level of $0.5$.
-For NRP and DiffPure, we choose ResNet-101 as the target classifier.
+We delineate the hyperparameters for each category of baseline methods in Tab.~\ref{tab:parameters}.

+All the defense mechanisms are pre-trained on the ImageNet dataset and evaluated on a single model.
+AT~\cite{Wong2020ATdefense}and HGD~\cite{liao2018defense} adopt the official models provided in the corresponding papers.
+RS~\cite{cohen2019RS} utilizes the defense model ResNet-50 with a noise level of 0.5.
+For NRP~\cite{naseer2020NRP} and DiffPure~\cite{nie2022diffpure}, we choose ResNet-101 as the target classifier.